nus-cs2113-AY2223S2/ip/docs/README.md

 Expected outcome:

 - Finds all tasks which description contains the string home
-- Displays all the tasks in the TaskList that match the keyword with their index
+- Displays all the tasks in the TaskList that match the keyword with their index in the list

 Description of the outcome :